 the Sub-contractor is not named by the Director of Equal Opportunity for Women in the Workplace Agency as an employer currently not complying with the Equal Opportunity for Women in the Workplace Act 1999; and

-all statements and representations in the Proposal and any subsequent documentation were true, complete and accurate when made and are, on the Commencement Date, true, complete and accurate.
+all statements and representations in the Proposal and this Agreement were true, complete and accurate when made and are, on the Commencement Date, true, complete and accurate.

 13.2 Survival of Warranties

-Clause 13 will survive termination or expiry of this Agreement.
+Clause 13 will survive termination or expiry of this Agreement for a period of three (3) years.

 14. GOVERNANCE AND MANAGEMENT